 The Factory will commission and present work from across the spectrum of performing arts, visual arts and popular culture.
 It will offer space for the world’s greatest artists and thinkers to make, explore and experiment and for communities and individuals from Manchester and beyond to meet, exchange ideas and learn new skills.

-Upcoming pre-Factory events include; Everything that happened and would happen by German composer and artist Heiner Goebbels which has its world premiere at Mayfield from 10–21 October 2018, integrating live music, performance and large-scale multimedia installation; and Special Edition a series of immense musical offerings between 3 – 10 November 2018 with Bonobo’s international Outlier series, Manchester’s very own Grime King of the North Bugzy Malone, and the mighty Bicep, with visuals from lighting designer Stuart Bailes.
+Our first 2018 pre-Factory event was Everything that happened and would happen by German composer and artist Heiner Goebbels, which had its world premiere at the historic former railway station, the Mayfield, integrating live music, performance and large-scale multimedia installation.
+Following this exceptional commission, we returned to the Mayfield in November, partnering with The Warehouse Project for Special Edition, a series of musical offerings curated with the broadcaster Mary Ann Hobbs, which featured Bonobo’s international Outlier series, Manchester’s very own Grime King of the North Bugzy Malone and the mighty Bicep, plus amazing visuals from lighting designer Stuart Bailes

 Thomas Ostermeier View the trailer